 If, however, they do not appear upon loading the program, then you can also view a selection of your most recent files by heading along the top of the screen and choosing File > Open Recent from the menu bar.

-Especially for Photoshop users, getting into the habit of regularly saving your work is absolutely essential to the development of a healthy workflow.
+It is especially the case for Photoshop users.
+You need to get into the habit of regularly saving your workif you want to have an healthy workflow.
 It is almost always impossible to be able to tell what may go wrong at any time, so it is best to just not take risks and keep saving any changes that are made to your document.

-Another way to effectively back up your files is to enable Photoshop’s AutoSave feature.
+You can automate this thank to Photoshop’s AutoSave feature.
 With this enabled, then in the case of a future unexpected system crash, power failure, or closing of a document, you will be able to open a recent automatically saved version of the document.

-You can enable this feature by opening Photoshop then heading along the top of the screen to Edit > Preferences > File Handling.
+You can enable it by opening Photoshop then heading along the top of the screen to Edit > Preferences > File Handling.

 Doing so will open the File Handling section of the Preferences window, in which you can alter the general settings of your Photoshop software.